IlarionHalushka/ilarionhalushka.github.io/_posts/2021-07-07-How-To-Make-Developers-Perform.markdown

 * Setup software for tracking how many lines of code and tasks they completed.

 **A parrot learned to say "when will it be done?" and was promoted to a manager.**

+## I Am Not A Manager.
+&nbsp;&nbsp;&nbsp; I have not read any books about managing people and tuning the performance of the team up.
+I have never been a manager (mentorship and leadership initiatives don't count).

+&nbsp;&nbsp;&nbsp; The following bullet points are based on the observations throughout my career.
+I feel like most of the managers read the same books/articles/courses and have the same methods.

+## Perform Or Demotivate?
+&nbsp;&nbsp;&nbsp; Some points from below really help me perform better, but most of them are really demotivating.
+Be careful when introducing some techniques to not demotivate the team.

+&nbsp;&nbsp;&nbsp; I love freedom and less management standing over my shoulders.
+Maybe those perfect ~~slaves~~ employees who need control, will perform better when you arrange every point from below.